Depression

 Posted on 05/05/2015 in Anxiety, Depression

+TL;DR: Weather can affect mood, but not always in predictable ways—seasonal preferences, allergies, and disorders like SAD play a role.
+Adapting plans to the weather and being aware of seasonal effects can help manage mood changes.
 Have you ever decided to hibernate and have a Netflix marathon after spying snowflakes out the window?
 Do you feel more energetic as the days get longer?
 It’s true that mood can be affected by weather, but not always in expected ways, and sometimes not at all.
-Dr. John Grohol has studied the link between weather and mood extensively and here is a summary of what he has found: Warmer temperatures can have a positive influence on a negative mood, but bad weather is much more likely to put us in a bad mood than good weather is to put… Read More Here!
+Dr. John Grohol has studied the link between weather and mood extensively and here is a summary… Read More Here!

 What is EMDR Therapy?